 Because most owners would rather be able to upgrade intake/exhaust components than keep stock parts to avoid boost creep, improving wastegate flow is a common solution.
 This can be achieved in a few ways.
 On some systems, the internal wastegate flapper has a significantly larger diameter than the port it covers on the turbine housing.
 Enlarging the port size closer to the flapper size and improving port entry increases the flow potential of the wastegate.
 Installation of a larger diameter internal wastegate flapper combined with porting the outlet to match goes a step further.
 Keep in mind, upgraded wastegate flappers aren’t readily available for all applications and porting the wastegate outlet doesn’t always improve wastegate flow enough to halt boost creep completely.
 Improving exhaust flow out of the internal wastegate is also helpful.
 This is more of an issue on some applications than others i.e. DSMs, making aftermarket turbo outlet/o2 housings a common upgrade.

-Using an external wastegate with greater flow capacity is another option.
+Using an external wastegate with greater flow capacity is another option, if the vehicle is for off road competition use only.
 In this scenario the internal wastegate is often disabled rather than being used in conjunction with the external wastegate.
 External wastegates generally offer easy replacement of the spring(s) providing greater range of adjustability while providing rock solid boost control.
 Because an external wastegate is not part of the turbo, the wastegate can be retained when you swap out turbochargers if fitment allows and wastegate flow is adequate to keep the various turbos under control.
 If you already have an external wastegate and are experiencing boost creep, keep in mind that upgrading the wastegate alone may not solve your issue.
 Airflow into and out of the wastegate are still critical and poor manifold/inlet pipe or dump pipe design may hamper flow to the point that a bigger wastegate isn’t a solution in itself.

 Some owners take a different approach by upgrading the turbocharger rather than making changes that allow the existing turbo to function without boost creep.
 Ultimately this is a discussion to have with your builder/tuner of choice as long as they’re familiar with your application.
 Upgrading the turbo often requires additional supporting modifications and may introduce other issues regarding fitment or reliability of engine and drivetrain components.
 Tuning changes are generally required with any of the options I’ve mentioned.
 You get the idea…talk to a pro and they can point you in the direction that makes the most sense given your current setup, usage and future goals.
 Keep in mind that online parts vendors often sell parts that induce boost creep because they have no knowledge of installation, tuning and operation of the parts they sell or how groups of parts work together on a given application.
 A shop that can provide parts, installation and tuning in house will have the experience with various combinations of parts to get you parts that work the first time and keep you from having a boost creep surprise.